Lauren Hansen Avatar

 Learning management system software, or LMS software, is an application built for planning, implementing, and assessing learning processes.
 It provides organizations and educational institutions with tools to craft and manage lessons, courses, documentation, certifications, and quizzes to make learning more engaging and effective.
 An LMS can be a standalone product or part of a broader suite of HR tools.

 With an LMS solution, instructors can create and deliver content, monitor learner participation, and evaluate performance.
-LMS software is also designed to streamline processes for training and development departments, such as identifying and assessing individual and organizational learning goals, tracking progress towards meeting those goals, and collecting data.
+Learning management system software is also designed to streamline processes for training and development departments, such as identifying and assessing individual and organizational learning goals, tracking progress towards meeting those goals, and collecting data.

 We reviewed the top LMS software solutions and narrowed it down to the best of the best: